ddenton/offset_tweak/README.md

 offset_tweak.py is a single script requiring Python3 and Pandas.
 Installing [Anaconda](https://www.anaconda.com/products/individual) would be my recommended approach.

 #### Usage
 The script should be run with two arguments.
-The first argument must be either `--toitg` (+0.009) or `--tonull` (-0.009).
+The first argument can be either `--toitg` (+0.009) or `--tonull` (-0.009) or `--reset`.
 The second argument is the root_directory from which the script should begin its search.
 This path can be either relative or absolute, and it should point either to a single song-pack which you wish to convert, or to a parent directory of one or more song-packs which can all be converted together.
 (Note that you will be asked to confirm the conversion of each pack individually, so it is fine to point to your `Song` directory when only a subset of your packs need conversion.)

 ###### Example
 ```